 Rwanda Art Museum holds three month #EachforEqual exhibition featuring women artists

 In celebration of the International Council of Museums (ICOM) International Museum Day, the Institute of National Museums of Rwanda launched a virtual celebration marked by an exhibition by the Rwanda Museum of Art.
-The exhibition, Messages from Rwandan Women Artists: #EACHFOREQUAL reinforces the need for equality through diversity and inclusion - and is a collaboration with the Goethe Institut.
+The exhibition, Messages from Rwandan Women Artists: #EACHFOREQUAL in 2020 reinforced the need for equality through diversity and inclusion - and was a collaboration with the Goethe Institut.

-The three month exhibition aligns with the museum's overall vision to preserve past treasures for tomorrow's generation and to cherish Rwandan heritage, while also celebrating the International Women's Day year-long theme of #EachforEqual.
+The three month exhibition aligned with the museum's overall vision to preserve past treasures for tomorrow's generation and to cherish Rwandan heritage, while also celebrating the International Women's Day year-long former theme of #EachforEqual.

-The exhibition showcases the work of living and deceased female Rwandan visual artists, as well as international women artists living and working in Rwanda.
+The exhibition showcased the work of living and deceased female Rwandan visual artists, as well as international women artists living and working in Rwanda.

 Showcasing the work of women artists